Homemade dog treats are fun to make, fun for your dog to eat, and often surprisingly simple to assemble.

 Banana-Almond Puppy Treats Recipe From Pretty Fluffy

-The Banana-Almond homemade banana dog treat recipe is easy to follow and nice and simple.
+The banana and almond homemade dog treat recipe is easy to follow and nice and simple.
 They are soft and healthy, making them ideal for puppies and senior dogs.

 You will need an egg, some unsalted almond butter, a banana and some ground cinnamon to make these tasty treats.